Continuing Professional Development Programmes

 The workshop offers students coming from a professional and or performing arts degree background the opportunity to rethink their relationship to their practice, within the supportive and innovative context of the Dance Research Studio online.
 The workshop will introduce cross disciplinary training methods and stimuli which support the artist as both performer and author.
 Focus areas will include:

 - Exploring the dynamics of perception.
 Developing awareness of one’s own physical and autobiographical patterns.

 - Emotional embodiment: investigation of senses and feelings in movement and vocalisation, both inside and outside the performance context.

-- Developing choreographic and visual skills as both a performer and a maker.
+- Developing choreographic, visual and conceptual skills as both a performer and a maker.